AdobeDocs/genstudio-for-performance-marketing.en/help/user-guide/insights/attribute-category.md

 ---
 title: Attribute categories
 description: Learn about attribute categories used in GenStudio for Performance Marketing.
-feature: Insights, Attributes
+feature: Insights, Attributes, Generative AI
 recommendations: noDisplay
 ---
 # Attribute categories

 An attribute category is a classification group that organizes related attributes that share a common characteristic.
 These categories help streamline the discovery, identification, and understanding of specific attributes by providing greater context and facilitating their application and use.

-GenStudio for Performance Marketing uses Adobe's AI and machine learning capabilities to study images, videos, and text and apply [!UICONTROL Asset attributes] based on the level of confidence.
+GenStudio for Performance Marketing uses Adobe's AI and machine learning capabilities to study images, videos, and text and apply [!UICONTROL Asset attributes] based on the level of confidence. _Confidence_ refers to the probability that the AI assigns to a prediction or classification.
+In the context of machine learning, it is a kind of scoring that measures how "confident" the AI is that the classification is correct.
+The higher the confidence scoring, the greater the certainty.
+For example, when analyzing an image, the AI may identify several features and assign a score to each signifying how confident it is that the feature is correct.
 The attributes list of an asset is not exhaustive.
 Assets that contain a rich set of features may be limited to a confidence threshold, such as the three most dominant features identified.

 ## Image features